godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 == Changelog ==

-= 2018.nn.nn - version 2.7.0-dev =
+= 2018.02.08 - version 2.7.0 =
- * Tweak: Moved settings to customizer panel in WooCommerce 3.3+
+ * Tweak: Move settings to customizer panel in WooCommerce 3.3+
+ * Fix: Ensure default sorting can be renamed if translated
  * Misc: Add support for WooCommerce 3.3
  * Misc: Require WooCommerce 2.6.14 and WordPress 4.4